wilsoncusack/foundry/README.md

 1. Portable (5-10MB) & easy to install statically linked binary without requiring Nix or any other package manager
 1. Abstracted over EVM implementations (currently supported: Sputnik, EvmOdin)
+1. "Cheatcodes" for more control, flexibility, and power when writing tests.
+[Example](./CheatcodeTutorial.md)

 ### How Fast?